Costa Rica Spanish Immersion Program Overview

 DAYS 1-6: TURRIALBA

 We start our 22-day journey with a private coach ride to Turrialba, a beautiful little town located in the center of Costa Rica and our home base for the next six days.
-Here, we’ll have our Spanish lessons and work on various service projects, including working with children at a local grade school.
-Spending quality time with the children and speaking to them in Spanish is always a highlight of the trip!
+Here, we’ll have our Spanish lessons and work on various service projects, including working closely with the community to clean up the area.
+Spending quality time with the locals and speaking to them in Spanish is always a highlight of the trip!
 When we’re not volunteering or learning Spanish, we’ll do adventure activities like canyoning, a zipline canopy tour in the jungle, hiking to a stunning waterfall, and taking in amazing views of the nearby volcano on a horseback ride through the countryside.

-Next stop is Puerto Viejo, one of the premier destinations on the Caribbean Coast of Costa Rica.
+En route to Puerto Viejo, we’ll stop for an incredible whitewater rafting adventure through the jungle.
+You’ll never forget the adrenaline-pounding experience of whitewater rafting with our professional guides!
+Then, on to Puerto Viejo, one of the premier destinations on the Caribbean Coast of Costa Rica.
 Here, we will continue our Spanish lessons with style!
-Our classes will incorporate both a cooking lesson and a dance lesson!
-In addition to spicing up our language classes, we will delve into a new service project while helping out at a National Park.
+Our classes will incorporate both a cooking lesson and a dance lesson.
+In addition to spicing up our language classes, we will delve into a new service project while helping out at an animal rescue center.

 We’ll hit the road to our next destination, Manuel Antonio National Park, a small peninsula on the Pacific coast that is an ecological reserve.
 Trek through the lush park keeping your eyes wide open, because here you can spot raccoons, agoutis, two-toed sloths, as well as white-faced, howler and squirrel monkeys.
 In the park is one of the region’s most beautiful beaches and we will spend some time swimming and relaxing on the warm sand.